freenas/freenas-docs/userguide/install.rst

 .. note:: %brand% requires 64-bit hardware.

 The download page contains an *.iso* file.
 This is a bootable installer that can be written to either a CD or USB flash as described in :ref:`Preparing the Media`.

 .. index:: Checksum

-The *.iso* file has an associated :file:`sha256.txt` file which should be used to verify the integrity of the downloaded file.
+The *.iso* file has an associated :file:`sha256.txt` file which is used to verify the integrity of the downloaded file.
 The command to verify the checksum varies by operating system: